 Kateri, whose health had always been mediocre, became aware at the beginning of 1680 that she was seriously ill.
 On the Tuesday of Holy Week she received the last sacrament.
 The next day, 17 April, at barely 24 years of age, she passed away very easily while uttering the names of Jesus and Mary.

 After her death Father Cholenec* observed that Kateri’s features, which had been marked by smallpox, had become remarkably beautiful.
 In consequence of conspicuous favours obtained through her intercession, there soon sprang up a strong devotion to her.
 In 1688 Bishop Saint-Vallier [La Croix*], the second bishop of Quebec, called her “the Geneviève of Canada,” a theme that Chateaubriand was to develop in Les Natchez.
 In 1744 Father Charlevoix* wrote that she was “universally regarded as the Protectress of Canada.”
-Devotion to the Venerable Kateri Tekakwitha has spread to Canada, the United States, and throughout the world.
-Each year sees more pilgrimages made to Auriesville and to the Saint-François-Xavier mission at Caughnawaga, where her relics are preserved.
+Kateri Tekakwitha was named venerable on 3 Jan.
+1943 and then blessed on 22 June 1980, before being canonized on 21 Oct.
+2012.
+Devotion to her has spread to Canada, the United States, and throughout the world.
+Each year pilgrims travel to Auriesville and to the Saint-François-Xavier mission at Caughnawaga, where her relics are preserved.

 Charlevoix, Histoire, I. Claude Chauchetière, La vie de la bienheureuse Catherine Tegakouita dite à présent la saincte sauvagesse (Manate, 1887).
 Pierre Cholenec, “Catherine Tegahkouita, la sainte sauvagesse,” BRH, XX (1914), 26–32, 61–64, 99–103, 134–36, 168; Catherine Tegahkouita, la sainte sauvagesse (Beauceville, 1914).
 JR (Thwaites).
 The Positio on Katharine Tekakwitha.
 Positio super virtutibus servae Dei Catherinae Tekakwitha.